mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 >[!IMPORTANT]
 >
 >The In-app feature is currently available as a beta to select users only.
+To join the beta program, contact Adobe Customer Care.

 ## Create a campaign and an In-app message{#create-in-app-in-a-campaign}